N7Vulgaris/WebutviklingEksamen/README.md

 - **Management Page:** This is where most of the CRUD operations are done.
 This page allows you to do three things:
 1. Add a new game to the database using a `POST` request.
 2. Update an existing object in the database using a `PUT` request.
-There is a bug where if you want to update an existing object, you still have to fill out all the fields, even the ones that you don't want to change.
-The application does not keep track of the previous fields, and will be given a default value if not specified.
 4. Delete an object in the database using a `DELETE` request.
 <img width="735" height="380" alt="managementPage" src="https://github.com/user-attachments/assets/d4eb09d0-225d-434d-812d-9ceea5bdf751" />